harrissusanto91/python4conditional/README.md

 3. git push origin main

 Reflection Questions:
-After submitting, visit bit.ly/pythontask#questions, replacing # with the class activity number, and answer the reflection questions provided.
+After submitting, visit bit.ly/pythontask4questions and answer the reflection questions provided.

 Advanced Task (Optional):
-You can proceed with the advanced task only after completing the basic task.
-Use the same Codespace as the basic task and save the file as advanced_task.py.
+Accept assignment below
+If you are grade 11: open bit.ly/python4git11advance If you are grade 10: open bit.ly/python4git10advance The instruction is on the README.MD